theBlackBoxSociety/CodeCrashCourses/3_1_ArduinoTutorial.md

 ```

 **Now lets connect our Input with the Output.**

-Circuit connection
+In a previous experiment, we have done a *button-controlled LED*, using digital signal to control digital pin.
+Now we will use a potentiometer to control the brightness of the LED.

 The input of potentiometer is analog, so we connect it to analog port, and LED to PWM port.
-Different PWM signal can regulate the brightness of the LED.

 ![image](images/arduino/analogOut.png)